 Two towns with spooky tales.

-In their early days, Jerome and Prescott attracted adventurers looking to make their fortunes in cattle, silver, and business endeavors.
+In their early days, Jerome and Prescott Valley, AZ attracted adventurers looking to make their fortunes in cattle, silver, and business endeavors.
 Many found tragedy instead, and some are said to never have left.

 This fall, relive the history of these early Arizona towns on a guided, or self-guided, haunted tour, and enjoy a few of the most fascinatingly haunting stories in Northern Arizona.